Kentucky Department for Libraries and Archives

 One month before Commission meeting

-All agency-specific retention schedule additions and revisions are due to the records analysts before a meeting of the State Libraries, Archives, and Records Commission for consideration at that meeting.
+All agency-specific retention schedule additions and revisions are due to the records analysts before a meeting of the State Libraries, Archives, and Records Commission (Commission) for consideration at that meeting.

 02. Internal Reviews